antononcube/PythonForPrediction-blog/MarkdownDocuments/Breakdown-of-Python-people-and-projects.md

 #### Ideologists

-- Pythonistas: Really believe in Python as a way of life.
+- **Pythonistas:** Really believe in Python as a way of life.

-- Pythonists: Really believe Python is a programming language of great utility.
+- **Pythonists:** Really believe Python is a programming language of great utility.

-- Pythongelists: Enthusiastically and eagerly propagate the ideas of Pythonistas and Pythonists.
+- **Pythongelists:** Enthusiastically and eagerly propagate the ideas of Pythonistas and Pythonists.

-- Pythonihilists: Do not believe in Python that much at all; think that believing in Python is both detrimental and exploitable.
+- **Pythonihilists:** Do not believe in Python that much at all; think that believing in Python is both detrimental and exploitable.

     - *In case it is not clear: this is me*.

 #### Users

-- Pythontourage: Managers, quality assurance engineers, or advocates found in and around Python projects.
+- **Pythontourage:** Managers, quality assurance engineers, or advocates found in and around Python projects.

-- Pythelons: Felons using Python.
+- **Pythelons:** Felons using Python.
 (For, say, phishing, crypto-extortion, hijacking, etc.)

-- Py-curious: Programmers or users of other programming languages that are curious about Python.
+- **Py-curious:** Programmers or users of other programming languages that are curious about Python.

 #### Programmers

-- Pythonizers: See every problem through the Python-lens and produce engineering solutions based on Python.
+- **Pythonizers:** See every problem through the Python-lens and produce engineering solutions based on Python.

-- Reticulizers: Accommodate Python use or implementations in existing or future projects of different kind.
+- **Reticulizers:** Accommodate Python use or implementations in existing or future projects of different kind.

-- Pythoners: Long-run Python users; maintain long-run projects based on Python.
+- **Pythoners:** Long-run Python users; maintain long-run projects based on Python.

-- Пайтонджии: Труженици ползващи усилено Пайтон. (Понякога принудително.)
+- **Пайтонджии:** Труженици ползващи усилено Пайтон. (Понякога принудително.)

 ### Programming

-- Pythonitis: Unconscious transferring of Python idioms or macro or micro patterns into projects with other languages.
+- **Pythonitis:** Unconscious transferring of Python idioms or macro or micro patterns into projects with other languages.

-- Pythonification: Attempts to have a unified user experience or user interface
+- **Pythonification:** Attempts to have a unified user experience or user interface

-- Pythonomers: Standard computer science terms or algorithms misnamed in Python.
+- **Pythonomers:** Standard computer science terms or algorithms misnamed in Python.

-- Pythonoscopy: Using Python to debug, monitor, or introspect a certain engineering solution.
+- **Pythonoscopy:** Using Python to debug, monitor, or introspect a certain engineering solution.

-- Pythonectomy: Removing Python from projects.
+- **Pythonectomy:** Removing Python from projects.
 Happens often in sufficiently advanced projects; most frequently replaced with Java.

-- Game of pythons: Attempting to install or update Python on particular machine usually shows that there are too many Pythons, often, with competing agendas.
+- **Game of pythons:** Attempting to install or update Python on particular machine usually shows that there are too many Pythons, often, with competing agendas.

 ### Strategy

-- Pythonomy: Python-driven software architecture.
+- **Pythonomy:** Python-driven software architecture.

-- Pythonomics: School of thought that believes that using Python produces cheap and convenient solutions.
+- **Pythonomics:** School of thought that believes that using Python produces cheap and convenient solutions.
 -
-- Pythonimists: People justifying Python on economical or accounting grounds.
+- **Pythonimists:** People justifying Python on economical or accounting grounds.

-- Pythong: Using Python in project management decisions.
+- **Pythong:** Using Python in project management decisions.
    - "Nobody got fired for proposing Python in a project."

 ### Warnings

-- Pythonimics: Python (macro- or micro-) thinking mimicry.
+- **Pythonimics:** Python (macro- or micro-) thinking mimicry.
 Especially applied to projects Python is not suitable for.

-- Pythonomers: See the definition above.
-For some reas
+- **Pythonomers:** See the definition above.
+For some reason, Python using different names for mainstream concepts in computer science.
+Maybe, because it was though that that would make Python more "user friendly."

-- Pythonidis: See the definition above.
+- **Pythonidis:** See the definition above.
 It happens when on idiomatic level often enough.

 ------